 - Videos (YouTube) - These are deep explanations of the mechanics of bitcoin from the perspective of a programmer.
 These video lessons will get you going if you want to code stuff with bitcoin.

 - Code (GitHub) - Example code snippets for common bitcoin stuff.

 Why is all this information free?

 - Bitcoin is an open-source program that you can run for free.

 - I’ve learnt everything I know about Bitcoin, programming, and writing for free.

 - This website is built entirely with open-source tools that are free.

 Because I want other people to understand how bitcoin works too.

 Bitcoin allows you to transfer value to anyone else in the world, and I think this is important.
-If you understand how bitcoin works, you can create your own cool software to make it even better.
+If you understand how bitcoin works, you can create your own cool software that makes a difference.

 422,677,932 bitcoins were moved in 2018.
 The exchange rate on 31 December 2018 was $3,791/BTC.↩︎